What is a Fraternity/Sorority?

 The women’s groups are governed by the Panhellenic Council and include: Alpha Omicron Pi (ΑΟΠ) ,Iota Delta (ΙΔ) , Phi Sigma Sigma (ΦΣΣ) , and Sigma Kappa (ΣΚ) .

-The NPHC fraternities and sororities are governed by the National Pan-Hellenic Council (NPHC).
+There are nine fraternities and sororities that are governed by the National Pan-Hellenic Council (NPHC).
+Currently, Sigma Gamma Rho (ΣΓΡ) is the only NPHC sorority on campus.

 The term “Rush” came about because potential members would “rush” to meet a lot of Greek organizations in a short period of time.
 Rush is a time when fraternities and sororities recruit new members to be part of their organizations.
 The following policies govern the IFC and CPA in their recruitment programs: